 How to Care for Bath Mats and Bath Rugs?

 Another important factor in the bath mat vs. bath rug question is ease of maintenance.
 Cotton bath mats are incredibly easy to clean.
-Most are machine washable in cold or cool water using mild detergent.
+Most are machine washable in cold or cool water using mild laundry detergent.

 Can You Dry a Bath Mat?